 Why is my payment on hold or unavailable?

-Here are some reasons your funds may be temporarily on hold or unavailable:
+There are several reasons funds may be temporarily unavailable:

 1. You’re a new seller with PayPal or you’re an established seller but have opened a new account.